Strategic fit expected to spur job growth, market expansion

 GE announced that the Swedish company WIBAX Energy AB, part of the WIBAX Group, will distribute GE’s water technologies in the Nordic region.
 The distribution agreement, which started on May 1, 2014, combines WIBAX’s local expertise and GE’s advanced technologies to create greater access to innovative water and process solutions in the Nordic region.
 The distribution agreement will cover Denmark, Sweden, Norway and Finland.

-Nelsen Corp. to construct an 11,500-square-foot addition to its main warehouse
+Nelsen Corp. to construct an 11,500-sq-ft addition to its main warehouse

-Nelsen Corp. announced the groundbreaking and construction of an 11,500-square-foot addition to its main warehouse at the company’s Ohio headquarters.
+Nelsen Corp. announced the groundbreaking and construction of an 11,500-sq-ft addition to its main warehouse at the company’s Ohio headquarters.
 The expanded facility will help accommodate the needs of the ever-growing company.
-The expansion also alleviates the need for current offsite storage and expands the production and assembly capabilities of Nelsen Engineered Systems as well as an additional production location for the Nelsen Commercial Reverse Osmosis Systems.
+The expansion also alleviates the need for current offsite storage and expands the production and assembly capabilities of Nelsen engineered systems as well as an additional production location for the company's commercial reverse osmosis systems.

 The company will host seminars on UV technology at the WQA’s annual convention

 NeoTech Aqua Solutions Inc. (NTAS), designer and manufacturer of ultraviolet (UV) water treatment systems, will be in Orlando, Fla., during the WQA Aquatech USA 2014 show March 18 to 21.

 The company will host an informative meeting regarding its technology, as well as seminars on UV technology, at the Rosen Plaza Hotel on March 18 at 10 a.m.
 Some of the topics that will be covered are:

 Albert Smith will be responsible for all outside sales activities in Western Canada